Auto Configure WebHook Settings

 - specificTags: An array of tags to filter by (only required if

-). - resilient: If set to
+filterRulesis set to"SpecificTags"). - resilient: If set to

-, the system will store the payload in a local database and keep retrying the postback once per second until a200 OK
+true, the system will store the payload in a local database and keep retrying the postback once per second until a200 OKis received from the server.
+This ensures that the payload is delivered even if the receiving server is temporarily offline.

 Get Existing Web Hook

-Retrieve the details of a specific WebHook by its hookId
+Retrieve the details of a specific WebHook by its hookId.

 Request